Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

 46. What tissue sampling is used in the diagnosis of lung cancer?

-Tumor biopsy (gold standard), fluid cytology if pleural effusion present, sputum cytology, mutational status, pulmonary function tests (surgical eligibility), and bone marrow biopsy (neutropenic or thrombocytopenic patient).
+Tumor biopsy (gold standard), fluid cytology if pleural effusion is present, sputum cytology, mutational status, pulmonary function tests (surgical eligibility), and bone marrow biopsy (neutropenic or thrombocytopenic patient).

 They are used to determine surgical eligibility.